Remote Online Support

 The Wellbeing team are offering both single sessions and ongoing consultations of up to four sessions.

-The Counselling team are offering Therapeutic Consultations and up to five sessions of counselling.
+The Counselling team are offering Initial Consultations and up to four sessions of counselling.

 Please note: Remote/online support is not appropriate where students are experiencing thoughts of self-harm or suicide.
 If this is the case students must contact their local GP and/or Crisis team as a matter of urgency.